-Although students are not formally admitted to the Music major until the end of the freshman year in keeping with College policy, freshmen who intend to major in Music should audition during the Freshman Orientation period and register for MUS 113,115 (Piano majors) or 117 and 001 (Voice majors) during the first semester.
-Otherwise, they will have to spend more than eight semesters to complete the program.
-The audition may be waived in cases where the student has already been awarded a Music scholarship or where the Music faculty is already familiar with the student's abilities.
-Piano students are expected to have studied for three to five years prior to entering college and show promise of developing the reading and technical skills demanded of a Music major.
+Although students are not formally admitted to the Music Major until the end of the first year in keeping with College policy, first-year students who intend to seek Majors in Music should audition during the First-Year Orientation period and register for MUS 113 (Theory I), MUS115 (Piano Majors) or MUS 117 (Voice majors) and MUS 001 (Piano for Voice) during the first semester.
+Otherwise, the student will have to spend more than eight semesters to complete the program.
+The audition requirements that follow may be waived in cases where the student has already been awarded a music scholarship or where the Music faculty is already familiar with the student's abilities.
+Piano students are expected to have studied for three to five years prior to entering college and showing promise of developing the reading and technical skills demanded of a Music Major.
 Although not required, Voice majors will benefit by having studied piano.
 All students should also have had public performance experience before entering college.